 Let’s start by talking about how to tell whether a bulb is bad or not.
 To do this, you only need to use your senses.
 Here’s what you need to do:

 Smell the onion

-When checking up on bulbs that have been in your pantry for a long time, the most obvious sign that the produce is no longer good is its smell.
-Onions are aromatics that have strong smells even when good, so it is no surprise that it can emit offensive and pungent odors when rotten.
+When checking up on bulbs that have been in your pantry for a long time, the most obvious sign that the product is no longer good is its smell.
+Onions are aromatics that have strong smells even when good, so it is no surprise that they can emit offensive and pungent odors when rotten.
 A decayed or putrid smell will be present if the bulbs are bad.

 Conduct a visual inspection